antonio-caceres/SHIS2018/Resources.md

 > This playlist of videos introduces the idea of a neural network in the context of plotting input data points and graphs and having the algorithm sort the inputs using an inequality equation.
 It also includes a tutorial for programming them using Python.
 It should be used after the student has been introduced to neural networks, but before the difficult mathematical theory.

 Fausett, Laurene V. [*Fundamentals of Neural Networks: Architectures, Algorithms And Applications.*](https://www.amazon.com/Fundamentals-Neural-Networks-Architectures-Applications/dp/0133341860) 1st ed., Pearson, 19 Dec.
 1993.
 > This book contains examples of neural networks and their various implementations and applications.
 The first two chapters would probably be most useful for the completion of an initial project.
+However, I wouldn't recommend using this book alone, since it is somewhat outdated and makes references to topics not covered in the other resources, so it's hard to isolate what is important.
 - **Introduction**
 - **Simple Neural Nets for Pattern Classification**
 - Pattern Association